-Shrubs up to 3 feet tall and trees one inch or less in diameter (measured 6 inches above ground level) can be moved without digging a solid root ball.
+When it comes to relocating trees, size matters.
+Shrubs up to 3 feet tall and trees with a diameter of 1 inch or less (measured 6 inches above ground level) can be moved without digging a solid root ball.
 These and most three- to four-year-old plants can be transferred as bare root transplants.
-Typically, a homeowner can safely move a tree that has a diameter of 2 inches or less within their own yard.
+Homeowners can safely move a tree with a diameter of 2 inches or less within their own yard.

 Anything larger than 4 inches should be handled by professionals.
 The first step in relocating a tree is to analyze the species and size.
 This will tell us what methods to use.
 Generally speaking, any tree with a trunk diameter (gauge) less than 10 can be moved with a shovel.

 Anything bigger will require the use of heavy equipment to dig and transport it.
 Smaller trees can be moved with a tree shovel, which can dig the new hole and excavate and transport the tree.
 Larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.
 Some trees can even be moved with cranes.

 Companies like Davey and Big Trees can move trees with logs up to 9 inches in diameter, about 30 feet tall, using their truck-mounted shovels.
 Davey's affiliate, National Shade, can move even bigger trees.
 The difference between moving a smaller tree and a larger one is the equipment needed for the job.
 However, many large trees end up in the chimney simply because people don't know they can be moved for reasons such as making way for construction.